 If another funds average increase is lower, will their product price point be lower too?

 Even though our increase may be slightly above some funds, it’s important to note that if our base premium (without Australian Government Rebate or Lifetime Health Cover Loading if applicable) is lower, the overall dollar increase for our product may still be lower despite a slightly higher increase.
-Below is a link to see what the average premium increases have been over time to get a snapshot of how premium increases have fluctuated over the last few years.

 How does Queensland Country Health Fund address affordability issues and increased costs of health care?